smoothtext/smoothtext/README.md

 ---

-> SmoothText is still in alpha and there are may be breaking changes.
+> SmoothText is still in alpha and there may be breaking changes.

 ---